Student Life and Services

 - organize awareness campaigns in collaboration with the Health Services Office (visit Health Education & Campaigns).

-All consultation and medical records are kept strictly confidential where no information is ever released to or discussed with anyone without the consent of the student.
+All consultation and medical records are kept strictly confidential.
+No information is ever released to or discussed with anyone without the consent of the student.

 Professional Advising Services